krissen/output-panel.nvim/README.md

 | `:VimtexOutputToggleFocus` | Switch between mini/focus layouts. |
 | `:VimtexOutputToggleFollow` | Toggle follow/tail mode. |

+Press `<Esc>` while focused to drop back to the compact mini overlay without closing the panel.

 The overlay attaches to VimTeX's compiler log (usually the `latexmk` stdout buffer) and retains all prior behaviours—auto-open on compilation, optional auto-hide on success, green/red borders, and persistent error notifications.